C.D. Santa Clara: History

 Santa Clara reached the Primeira Liga for the first time by coming third in the 1998–99 Liga de Honra, but were instantly relegated back in last place.
 The team bounced back by winning the 2000–01 Segunda Liga under Manuel Fernandes and later Carlos Manuel.
 Fernandes, who left for Sporting CP in January 2001, returned in October.

 Despite coming 14th in their first top-flight season, Santa Clara were chosen by UEFA to play in the 2002 UEFA Intertoto Cup when Vitória S.C. withdrew, needing the summer to renovate their Estádio D. Afonso Henriques for UEFA Euro 2004.
 They beat Armenia's Shirak FC 5–3 on aggregate in the first round before falling 9–2 to Czechs FK Teplice in the second.
 Santa Clara were relegated in 2003, and then spent the next 15 years in the second tier, with the lowest point being 2014–15 when the club came 19th, saving themselves from relegation with three games remaining.

 In 2018, Carlos Pinto's Santa Clara team ended their exile by finishing second to C.D.
 Nacional, and he subsequently left.
 His successor João Henriques led Santa Clara to two consecutive 10th-placed finishes, their best results for position and points (43) in their history.
 He left in July 2020, having secured a third consecutive top-flight season for the first time in club history.
 Under his successor Daniel Ramos in 2020–21, the club finished a best-ever sixth to qualify for the inaugural UEFA Conference League.

+Santa Clara defeated KF Shkupi (North Macedonia) and NK Olimpija Ljubljana (Slovenia) before falling to FK Partizan (Serbia) in the Conference League playoffs.
+Ramos left unexpectedly in October 2021 with the team in 15th.
+Mário Silva concluded the season with the team in 7th, earning a two-year contract extension, as well as taking the team to the semi-finals of the Taça da Liga (at FC Porto's expense) for the first time.
+Silva was sacked in January 2023 with the team 15th after as many games; the form did not improve under successors Jorge Simão and Danildo Accioly and Santa Clara finished last, ending five years in the top flight.

+The following season, under new manager Vasco Matos, Santa Clara were crowned champions of the 2023-24 Liga Portugal 2, securing their promotion back to the top flight of Portuguese football.
+The 2024-25 Primeira Liga season saw Santa Clara finish with a club record 57 points, good enough for 5th place and qualification to the 2025-26 UEFA Conference League for the second time in club history.

 Stadium

-Santa Clara plays in the Estádio de São Miguel in Ponta Delgada, the largest city in the Azores.
+Santa Clara play in the 12,500-seat Estádio de São Miguel in Ponta Delgada, the largest city in the Azores.
+Prior to this, the club also used Campo Municipal Jácome Correia to host home games.

-Due to mandatory quarantine for all visitors to the Azores in the 2020 coronavirus pandemic, Santa Clara concluded the season playing home games in Oeiras near Lisbon.